jkobti/yetAnotherBoilerplate/main.md

 ## Observability & Security

 - Include optional charts for Prometheus, Grafana, and OpenTelemetry.
 Provide an example `values.yaml` to enable them.
+- Sentry is configured directly in the frontend application code, typically via build-time environment variables for the DSN.
 - Use TLS via cert-manager for ingress.
 - Recommend secrets stored in an external system (Vault) or use sealed-secrets for GitOps workflows.